 Long-Term Rental Accommodation In Argentina

 You are spoiled for choice when it comes to places to stay in Argentina.
-Sure, there’s conventional hotels and apartment hotels, but if you’re planning to live and work from Argentina then you’re going to want your own place where you have regular facilities like a kitchen and without daily housekeeping coming past to disturb you.
+Sure, there’s conventional hotels and apartment hotels, but if you’re planning to live and work from Argentina, you’re going to want your own place where you have regular facilities like a kitchen.
+And you’ll want somewhere without daily housekeeping, coming past to disturb you.

 You can pick up small 30-50 square meter apartments on Airbnb in suburbs like Palermo or Recoleta for monthly rates around $600-$750 USD.
-And they will be nice apartments with all of the amenities and you won’t need to pay extra for gas, water, electricity or internet.
+And they will be nice apartments with all of the amenities.
+You won’t need to pay extra for gas, water, electricity or internet.
 Heck, most even include Netflix.

 With cash, you can get some great places around BA for about $500 USD per month!